github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

 Global taint tracking is to global data flow what local taint tracking is to local data flow.
 That is, global taint tracking extends global data flow with additional non-value-preserving steps.
-The global taint tracking library uses the same configuration module as the global data flow library but taint flow analysis is performed with ``TaintTracking::Global``:
+The global taint tracking library uses the same configuration module as the global data flow library.
+You can perform taint flow analysis using ``TaintTracking::Global``:

 .. code-block:: ql